Guidance and costs.

 Small extensions or alterations to homes may not require planning permission.

 To assess whether your proposal needs planning permission you can visit the Planning Portal's do I need planning permission webpage (opens in a new window).
-Alternatively you can complete and submit our Householder enquiry form (opens in a new window).
+Alternatively you can complete and submit a Certificate of Proposed Lawful Use using the planning portal.
+You can also download a form and the relevant guidance using the Planning Portal's form chooser (opens in a new window) and submit a paper version

 Before you submit an application